oleganza/CoreBitcoin/GLOSSARY.md

 ### Bitcoin Core

 New name of *BitcoinQT* since release of version 0.9 on March 19, 2014.
-Not to confuse with *CoreBitcoin*, an Objective-C implementation published in August 2013.
+Not to confuse with *EthCore*, an Objective-C implementation published in August 2013.
 See also *Bitcore*, a JavaScript implementation for Node.js by Bitpay.

 ### Bitcoinj